 The book argues that naturally, Homo Spaiens are believed to act much more like the actors within the common pool resource model described above, in the right environment.
 It is also possible to align acts of self-interest, with the common good.

 It’s also arguable that technology could provide the frameworks and tools we need for more transparent, distributed, accountable and fair systems.
 Community is essential, as humans require connection to thrive.
-But it’s also how an individual defines community to their unique essence that matters.
+But we must also accept diversity in how an individual defines community on a personal level.

 Building A Better World